BenShackell/SGD213_Task-2-Wiki/Proposal/index.md

 [//]: # (What are the requirements of the finished project?)
 * Needs the product in 5 weeks.
 * Gameplay should be fast-paced
-* Rounds should be short
 * Should be quick to restart
 * Feedback is a major point
 * People should be drawn to it by it's appearance
 * Needs a catchy name

 ### Expectations
 [//]: # (What are the client's expectations?)